AnnFell/AoC2024/readme.md

 Part 1: Another "why does it work on the test input but not on the puzzle". ~~Out of time for today, maybe tonight.~~ Couldn't leave it alone and a properly unit tested until function saves (half) the puzzle day.
 Part 2: done I guess

-**Day 9**
+**Day 9 - solved**
 Part 1: I thought I had a pretty nice and fast solution.
 But no luck, test input is correct, but no star.
 Getting into the real timecrunch here!
-Must be nice solving each day in an hour or two max
+Must be nice solving each day in an hour or two max.
+A day later: simplified it a lot and fresh eyes helped.
+Part 2 was easy with the way I set it up in part 1, at least.

+**Day 10**
+Skipped for now